Create Sales Analytics Using the Wizard

 - Click Looks good, next, and move on to questions about the Opportunities object.
 Open the list of answers to each question one at a time and scroll through them.
 You should be able to tell that very few of the choices would work.
 For example, the first question asks about total amount of the opportunity, and the default selection is Amount.
 The other possibilities—Expected Amount, Probability, and Quantity—clearly aren’t right.
 That’s an important wizard rule in action: that only some answers make sense.

-- On that page, go to the question about the field that indicates an opportunity is new business.
-Right now, the answer is Opportunity Type.
+- On that page, go to the question about the field that indicates an opportunity is new business (not the question that asks about segmenting sources for new business.)
+You see that the default answer is Opportunity Type.
 But you’re feeling confident and want to try something different, so select Opportunity Source.

 - Click Looks good, next a few more times to move through the rest of the wizard.
 As you do that, keep your eye out for one question you should know about: “How would you like to control data visibility in Sales Analytics?”
 Your answer controls data security in your app.
 Choosing the default lets Laura and other users view the data they own as well as the data owned by the people who work for them.
 In other words, it uses the standard Salesforce Role Hierarchy for data security.
 Leave that as is for now, but if you ever need to change data security for a particular app, this is the place to start.
 You can learn more about Salesforce Role Hierarchy in the document listed in the Resources section at the end of this unit.